Nouri Iskandar

 Nouri Iskandar (ܢܘܪܝ ܐܣܟܢܕܪ, نوري إسكندر, 1938–2023) was a Syrian musicologist and composer.
-After becoming influenced from his youth to pursue musical studies, he would become a composer of Syriac sacral and Assyrian folk-pop music, of which he is most well known for.
+Influenced from his youth to pursue musical studies, he became a composer of Syriac sacral and Assyrian folk-pop music, for which he is most well-known.

 With a career that spanned more than 50 years, Iskandar is regarded as one of the pioneers of modern Assyrian music, having presented many studies, musical works, and independent research on Syriac melodies.
-He is considered one of the most popular Western Assyrian musicians alongside Gabriel Asaad and Joseph Malki.
+He is considered one of the most popular Western Assyrian musicians alongside Gabriel Asaad and Joseph Malke.
 Throughout his career, he played a role in establishing multiple choirs and creating/preserving more than 700 sacral songs.

 Early life

-Nuri Iskandar was born in Deir al-Zur to an Assyrian family originally from Urfa in modern-day Turkey.
+Nuri Iskandar was born in Deir al-Zor to an Assyrian family originally from Urfa in modern-day Turkey.
 His family moved to Raqqa before settling in Aleppo, where he later joined the local Syriac Orthodox scout band playing the trumpet.
-He studied at the higher institute of music at the University of Cairo between 1959 and 1964 and graduated with a bachelor's degree in music.
-He would return to Aleppo after finishing his studies and began to work as a school teacher, teaching singing and choir courses.
+He studied at the Higher Institute of Music at the University of Cairo between 1959 and 1964 and graduated with a bachelor's degree in music.
+After finishing his studies he returned to Aleppo and began to work as a school teacher, teaching singing and choir courses.

-Throughout his time working as a schoolteacher, Iskandar continued to teach himself music lessons from textbooks and learned how to play the oud.
+Throughout his time as a schoolteacher, Iskandar continued to teach himself music lessons from textbooks and learned how to play the oud.